Superheterodyne receiver

-Heterodyne
+According to Nahin, "Any receiver that shifts the antenna signal frequencies to new locations in the spectrum is a heterodyne receiver."
+The prefix super is reserved for those receivers that include a tunable antenna filter for image rejection, and intermediate frequency amplification that suppresses adjacent channels.
+"This sort of receiver circuitry results in an easy-to-use radio that has reliably consistent tuning with a clearly audible audio output.
+It is the gold standard of modern AM broadcast radio."

+Precursors

+Early radio

 Early Morse code radio broadcasts were produced using an alternator connected to a spark gap.
 The output signal was at a carrier frequency defined by the physical construction of the gap, modulated by the alternating current signal from the alternator.
 Since the output frequency of the alternator was generally in the audible range, this produces an audible amplitude modulated (AM) signal.
 Simple radio detectors filtered out the high-frequency carrier, leaving the modulation, which was passed on to the user's headphones as an audible signal of dots and dashes.

 In 1904, Ernst Alexanderson introduced the Alexanderson alternator, a device that directly produced radio frequency output with higher power and much higher efficiency than the older spark gap systems.
 In contrast to the spark gap, however, the output from the alternator was a pure carrier wave at a selected frequency.
 When detected on existing receivers, the dots and dashes would normally be inaudible, or "supersonic".
-Due to the filtering effects of the receiver, these signals generally produced a click or thump, which were audible but made determining dot or dash difficult.
+Due to the filtering effects of the receiver, these signals generally produced a click or thump, which were audible but made distinguishing dots from dashes difficult.

-In 1905, Canadian inventor Reginald Fessenden came up with the idea of using two Alexanderson alternators operating at closely spaced frequencies to broadcast two signals, instead of one.
+In 1905, the Canadian inventor Reginald Fessenden came up with the idea of using two Alexanderson alternators operating at closely spaced frequencies to broadcast two signals, instead of one.
 The receiver would then receive both signals, and as part of the detection process, only the beat frequency would exit the receiver.
 By selecting two carriers close enough that the beat frequency was audible, the resulting Morse code could once again be easily heard even in simple receivers.
 For instance, if the two alternators operated at frequencies 3 kHz apart, the output in the headphones would be dots or dashes of 3 kHz tone, making them easily audible.

 Fessenden coined the term "heterodyne", meaning "generated by a difference" (in frequency), to describe this system.
 The word is derived from the Greek roots hetero- "different", and -dyne "power".